Azure/enterprise-azure-policy-as-code/Docs/desired-state-strategy.md

 # Desired state strategy

 Desired State strategy enables shared responsibility scenarios. the following documents the archetypical use cases.
-For complex scenarios it is possible to combine multiple use cases (e.g., Use case 2a and 3, use case 1 and 2a, ...).
+For complex scenarios it is possible to combine multiple use cases.

 ## Use Case 1: Centralized Team